SamsungLabs/pyworkers/README.md

 > **Note:** the `Worker` class is the base class for all workers types.
 > The shared API is defined within it.

+> **Note:** although in the example we only set 'host' argument for remote workers, this extra check is not required.
+Following the principle of having a uniform API, all workers accept this argument but local workers (processes and threads) will simply ignore it.

 ### Handling errors

 If an error happens when running the target function, the `result` field of the worker which failed will be set to `None` and instead `error` will hold the exception object which caused the failure.